BVLC/caffe-tutorial/index.md

 ## Materials

-Tutorial materials including slides, examples, and code will be made publicly available online.
-Everything will be bundled in the next Caffe release, and is published now in the dev branch of BVLC/caffe.
+Everything will be bundled in the next Caffe release, and is published now on this site and in the dev branch of BVLC/caffe.

 ## Organizers